Film criticism: Online film critics

 Blogs are a good example to view in relation to how the internet has grown to where social networks and live chats exist alongside websites such as YouTube where people can post their own content.
 That is because blogging has created new ways for people to make themselves engage with cinematic movies.
 People who engage themselves with movies choose to participate in various forms of film criticism by using video or DVD clips from YouTube that are placed alongside parts of other films for the sound effects or images from the other films to be used in criticizing the sounds or images that pertain to the YouTube clips that are being criticized.
 Film critics are also reviewers who are amateurs on websites such as IMDb.
 Also, many postings from amateur film critics are on IMDb.

 Some websites specialize in narrow aspects of film reviewing.
 For instance, there are sites that focus on specific content advisories for parents to judge a film's suitability for children.
 Others focus on a religious perspective (e.g. CAP Alert).
 Still others highlight more esoteric subjects such as the depiction of science in fiction films.
 One such example is Insultingly Stupid Movie Physics by Intuitor.
 Some online niche websites provide comprehensive coverage of the independent sector; usually adopting a style closer to print journalism.
 They tend to prohibit advertisement and offer uncompromising opinions free of any commercial interest.
 Their film critics normally have an academic film background.

 The Online Film Critics Society, an international professional association of Internet-based cinema reviewers, consists of writers from all over the world, while New York Film Critics Online members handle reviews in the New York tri-state area.

 Online film criticism has provided online film critics with challenges related to journalism's purpose changing on the internet.
 For example, critics must contend with the drawback of too many critics being online to the extent of preventing critics from writing original statements.
-Critics can write original statements online, but there are websites that will steal their ideas and not give credit to the credit.
-Another challenge in film criticism pertains to film critics being pressured into writing reviews that are hasty, since users of the internet will give their attention to other topics if film critics don't post movie reviews at quick paces.
+Critics can write original statements online, but there are websites that will steal their ideas and not give credit to the author.
+Another challenge in film criticism pertains to film critics being pressured into writing reviews that are hasty, since users of the internet will give their attention to other topics if film critics do not post movie reviews quickly.